metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 Ed Oliver may be a defensive lineman worth watching.
 He's been pretty sensational this game.

 Josh Allen....just no. I don't see any composure in his game.
 Elite, he is not.

+Ben Johnson is truly a special offensive coach.

+Good work by Detroit hemming Josh Allen into the pocket.